vfamim/Rossman-Sales/README.md

 ## 1.0.
 Business Understanding

-> Note: Since we don't have professional ties with Rossman and only have the sales dataset from Kaggle, we don't have any means to acquire the company's data.
+> Note: Since we don't have professional ties with Rossmann and only have the sales dataset from Kaggle, we don't have any means to acquire the company's data.
 Therefore, we will validate some hypothetical business situation.

 Starting this project with the most important step, understand what to be done.
 There are three tasks to be done: